MunoMono/ddr-public/public/docs/pages/home/linked-data-best-practice.md

 ## IIIF integration

-The DDR archive implements **IIIF (International Image Interoperability Framework)**, a set of standards for delivering images and audio/video over the web.
+The DDR Archive implements **IIIF (International Image Interoperability Framework)**, a set of standards for delivering images and audio/video over the web.
 IIIF enables:

 - **Zoomable images**: deep zoom into high-resolution scans
 - **Standardised access**: any IIIF-compatible viewer can display our images